 One person's sophisticated, urban gray is another person's blah, bland, color-of-last-year.
 But let's begin with the premise that bathrooms need light, cheer, bounce, hope.
 This scotches black, eggplant, and battleship gray as potential color ideas.
 Let's further that premise with the fact that most bathrooms are small relative to the size of other rooms in the house.
 Even a child's small bedroom rivals the size of an average master bathroom.
 So, you cannot have anything so vivid and in-your-face that you'll run screaming from the bathroom, still wet from the bath.
 It's about balance: warmth and light without too much shouting about it.

 01 of 06

 Warm Brown Earth Is Neutral in Action

 This is a neutral color.
-If you don't believe it, check out this chart showing how warm neutral influences range from reds up through oranges to yellows.
+If you don't believe it, look at a color chart showing how warm neutral influences range from reds up through oranges to yellows.

 It's no mistake that Benjamin Moore's wall field color is called Cognac (Crisp Khaki on the ceiling).
 Ever tasted cognac?
 It warms as it slides down the gullet.
 And from watching movies, you probably know that you're supposed to warm the cognac in your hand before drinking.